Walter Chapman

 WEBSITE(S)| Chapman Research Group | Publications | Google Scholar

-Professor Walter G. Chapman is the William W. Akers Professor of Chemical and Biomolecular Engineering, the Director of the Energy and Environmental Systems Institute and Associate Dean for Energy Research at Rice University.
-Among his recognitions are multiple teaching awards and an Outstanding Young Alumni Award from Clemson University where he received his B.S. degree in Chemical Engineering in 1983.
+Professor Walter G. Chapman is the William W. Akers Professor of Chemical and Biomolecular Engineering.
+He has previously served as Associate Dean of Engineering for Energy Research, as Chair of the Chemical and Biomolecular Engineering Department, and as the Director of the Energy and Environmental Systems Institute at Rice University.
+Among his recognitions are the Humboldt Prize, the Donald L. Katz Award, multiple teaching awards and an Outstanding Young Alumni Award from Clemson University where he received his B.S. degree in Chemical Engineering in 1983.
 He was awarded his Ph.D. in Chemical Engineering from Cornell University in 1988.
 After spending two years as a Research Engineer with Shell Development Company, he joined the Rice faculty in 1990.
 In 2011, Dr. Chapman received the George R. Brown School of Engineering Award for Superior Teaching.
-Professor Chapman's research into properties and interfacial structure of complex fluids has applications in the energy and high performance materials industries.

 Research Areas